MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/ClientEntityDocumenation/ClientEntityDocumentationIntroduction.md

 ## Min_engine_version

-The `min_engine_version` value is for which the top resource pack was built.If a definition's `min_engine_version` is newer than that pack's engine version then the definition is not parsed.
+The `min_engine_version` value is for which the top resource pack was built.
+If a definition's `min_engine_version` is newer than that pack's engine version then the definition is not parsed.
 Multiple definition files may use the same identifier, in which case only one of those definitions will be loaded.
 The definition with the same or closest and not greater `min_engine_version`, as compared to the top resource pack's engine version, will be parsed; all other definitions with the same identifier will not be parsed.
 This can be useful for continuing to support an older version of an entity, when an older resource pack is used at the top of the resource pack stack, while also supporting a newer version of the entity in all other cases.